lemieux/gti785-spec/README.md

 :   `DELETE`

 ##### Expected input
-The expected input must contain the type, and the id of the media to be played.
+The expected input must contain the type, and the id of the media to be deleted.

 ###### Example
 ```